Insight

 For many law firms, a sensible first multilingual rollout looks something like this:

-- one to three core service pages tied to active demand
+1. One to three core service pages tied to active multilingual demand.

-- one or two campaign or community landing pages if justified
+3. One or two campaign or community landing pages only when demand justifies them.

 That gives the firm a usable multilingual journey without overbuilding.
 From there, the firm can review behaviour, enquiries, and maintenance realities before expanding further.